Subscribe To This Site

 Wheat

 Be aware that some beans may contain toxins that make them unsuitable for sprouting - unless you cook the resultant sprouts.
 Kidney beans and buckwheat are two that are probably worth avoiding.
 Buckwheat contains fagopyrin a toxin which can make your skin over-sensitive to sunlight.
-Many beans, including kidney beans and cannellini beans contain phytic acid which can give you digestive upsets.
-Cooking adequately destroys these toxins.

 Don't eat sprouted seed which has spent too long in the fridge or other storage.
 Like any stored food, bacterial contamination can arise.

-You might prefer to start with organic sprouting seed as they should produce an even better crop.
-These are available from specialist seed merchants and some health food shops.
+Organic seeds for sprouting are available from specialist seed merchants and some health food shops.
 You can also buy them through Amazon.
-You should either buy special seed prepared for for sprouting, or cultivate your own from your garden.
+You should either buy special seed prepared for sprouting, or cultivate your own from your garden.

 Don't use commercial seed which has been prepared for sowing.
 They may have chemical additives to promote growth or deter pests.

-Sprouting seed for the table is very easy and satisfying and there are plenty to choose from.
+Sprouting seed for the table is very easy and satisfying and there are plenty of seeds to choose from.
 You can buy seed for sprouting in most of the bigger garden centres, Amazon and some health food shops.
 Give it a try!

 You can also buy seed sprouting kits which are good because you can sprout several different seeds at the same time, rinsing them all together.
 Sprouting kits usually come with a built in lid and drainer.
 They are not expensive and they are very easy to use.
 You can buy a Family Sprouting Kit at Amazon.